markjprice/cs12dotnet8/docs/errata/improvements.md

 > Thanks to Yousef Imran who raised this issue via email on December 15, 2023.

-At the top of page 87, I end the section describing a few special values associated with real numbers and available as constants in the `float` and `double` types.
+At the top of page 87, I end the section describing a few special values associated with real numbers that are available as constants in the `float` and `double` types.
 But I do not show any example code.

 In the next edition, I will add an example to show the values and how they can be generated using expressions, as shown in the following code:
 ```cs